yanodd/po/PITCHME.md

 ## Products

+### DNS

-- DNS: see presentation
+- see presentation
+- 3-way split
+- DNSaaS code repos (w/ pipelines)
+- documentation rewrite (TBD)

+---

+### NTP

-- NTP: no update
+- no update

+---

+### vRouter

+- still waiting for AO integration
-- vRouter: should a VPN product be productized?
-PNB?
-BGPaaS Testing
+- should a VPN product be productized
+- collab w/ PNB
+- BGPaaS Testing

+---

+### BGP

+- scoping
-- BGP: scoping.
-What about timeframe?
+- What about timeframe?